ericaraujophd/dbms/_sources/w04/c01/A-advanced-sql.md

 # Class 1.
-Advanced SQL: Indexes and Performance
+Indexes and Performance

 This class will cover the topic of **indexes** and performance in SQL.
 Indexes are data structures that improve the speed of data retrieval operations on a database table.
 They can significantly enhance query performance, especially for large datasets.